 - Mileage and other out-of-pocket reimbursement for traveling to seek medical treatment.

 If you are severely injured, we will visit you at your home or hospital room in Delaware or New Jersey.
-You can also schedule an office conference with one of our attorneys in Wilmington or Dover.
+You can also schedule an office conference with one of our attorneys in Wilmington or Cherry Hill.

 Win all that is rightfully yours from a work-related injury with an experienced attorney fighting for your victory.
-Contact the law offices of The Castro Firm at 302.225.5700 The Castro Firm does not charge a consultation fee and only recovers attorney fees if we are able to receive compensation for you.
+Contact The Castro Firm, Inc. at 302.225.5700.
+The Castro Firm, Inc. does not charge a consultation fee and only recovers attorney fees if we are able to receive compensation for you.